top of page

 Window — the component of an exterior wall that is installed in a vertical orientation and provides

-vision, day lighting, and/or ventilation
+vision, day lighting, and/or ventilation.

 There are various window styles, each offering unique aesthetics and functionalities.
 Here are some common types: